Hotels, ryokan, minshuku, minpaku and other lodgings

 Aside from the run-of-the-mill pensions, hotels and youth hostels catering to international and domestic travellers, accommodation in Japan can be a unique experience, ranging from exclusive ryokan inns to functional capsule hotels and extravagant love hotels.

-When reserving any Japanese accommodation, travellers should bear in mind that many smaller operations, especially those off the beaten tracks, may hesitate to accept foreigners, fearing language difficulties or other cultural misunderstandings.
-This is to some extent institutionalised: large travel agency databases note which (few) hotels are prepared to handle foreigners, and they may declare all lodgings booked if only these are full.
+When reserving any Japanese accommodation, travellers should bear in mind that many smaller operations, especially those off the beaten tracks, may hesitate to accept foreigners.
+Many owners fear language difficulties or are wary of other cultural misunderstandings.
+This trend is to some extent institutionalised: large travel agency databases note which hotels are prepared to handle foreigners and may declare all lodgings booked if only these are full.
 Instead of calling up in English, foreign tourists may find it better to get a Japanese acquaintance or local tourist office (who sometimes can communicate in English) to make the booking.
 Business hotels and other chains also offer online booking in Japanese and English.

 A word of caution to tourists planning to stay in a ryokan in wintertime: traditional Japanese houses are designed to be cool in summer, which all too often means that they are cold inside in winter.
 Warm clothing and proper use of the bathing facilities help to stay warm; fortunately, futon bedding is usually quite warm and getting a good night’s sleep is rarely a problem.